wtjwtjwtjwtj/UNDERTALE-TI-84-Plus-CE-Edition/README.md

 # UNDERTALE TI-84 Plus CE Edition
-A Short demo of UNDERTALE I'm currently working on from scratch for the Texas Instruments calculator, the TI-84 Plus CE
+A version of UNDERTALE I'm currently working on from scratch for the Texas Instruments calculator, the TI-84 Plus CE
 # This was written in C and needs CLIBS.
 You can download it from here: https://github.com/CE-Programming/libraries
 # How to set up
 1. you need the CEdev tool chain: https://ce-programming.github.io/toolchain/static/getting-started.html and TI Connect CE: https://education.ti.com/en/products/computer-software/ti-connect-ce-sw